The Iowa DOT has resumed issuance of non-domiciled CLPs/CDLs

 Temporary Foreign National

-Individuals that are not citizens of the U.S., lawful permanent residents (green card/I-551 holders), or citizens of Canada or Mexico may present the following documents for issuance of a non-domiciled CDL:
+Individuals that are not citizens of the U.S., lawful permanent residents (green card/I-551 holders), or citizens of Canada or Mexico may present a valid, unexpired foreign passport, AND I-94 with a future “valid until” or “admitted until” date with one of the below classifications:

-NOTE: Applicants who are citizens of Mexico or Canada, with the exception of citizens of Mexico that are DACA recipients, cannot obtain or renew a non-domiciled CDL or CLP according to regulations under 49 CFR § 383.71 and § 383.23.
+Applicants who are citizens of Mexico or Canada cannot obtain or renew a non-domiciled CDL or CLP according to regulations under 49 CFR § 383.71 and § 383.23.

 FMCSA has determined that commercial licenses issued by Canadian provinces and territories, and the United Mexican States, are in accordance with the standards established by FMCSA rules.